 Other members of the 2-1-1 NH partnership are excited about the potential for the valuable information that 2-1-1 call data can provide.
 "We are excited that this initiative will provide valuable data on actual needs in the community that can help guide our region's outstanding network of not-for-profits," said Kevin Callahan, President of Exeter Hospital another lead member of the 2-1-1 NH partnership.
 "As a regional supporter of many front line community service providers, Exeter Hospital is keenly aware of how important and valuable information collected by the 2-1-1 initiative will be in helping to coordinate support services for our patients and the community as a whole" said Callahan.

-In addition to presenting the call data, United Ways of NH representatives shared their plans for Year II with the Governor and other public officials in attendance.
+In addition to presenting the call data, Granite United Way representatives shared their plans for Year II with the Governor and other public officials in attendance.
 Two main initiatives include building the capacity of 2-1-1 to serve as the primary State Emergency Hotline and a 2-1-1 Military Outreach Campaign sponsored by WMUR.
 Maj.
 Gen. William Reddel, the Adjutant General of the New Hampshire National Guard, and Nick Toumpas, Commissioner of DHHS announced the plans to partner with 2-1-1- NH on this outreach campaign for military service members, veterans and their families.
 NH DHHS's Bureau of Community Based Military Services in partnership with WMUR will launch a PSA campaign to encourage members of the military to access services when they need them using 2-1-1 as a way to connect to all services.

 "For our state's military community, which includes more than 15,000 service members representing the National Guard, Reserves and active duty, this program makes it easier for them, and especially their families, to find help when they need it," Reddel said.